-For statutory adoption pay, employees must inform you at least 28 days before the time they’d like to take off.
+When they claim statutory adoption pay, employees need to do so at least 28 days ahead of taking time off.

 While not required, you can ask for this information in writing for documentation purposes.

-If you receive the request on time, you must confirm within 28 days the start and end day for their leave, how much SAP they’ll get and for how long.
+If you receive the request on time, you must confirm within 28 days the start and end day for their leave.
+You also need to let them know how much SAP they’ll get and for how long.

 By law, the employee doesn’t need to inform you exactly when they will return to work after the adoption leave.
 However, you can request them to do so to help with day to day business operations.